RayAndrade/TheRayCode/CPP/ChainOfResponsibility/README.md

 };

 ```
+Next we create the players of our program.
-The first animal we will add to our program will be a **DogHandler**.h.
+The first animal we will add to our program will be called **DogHandler**.h.
 To that file we need to include will be the **AbstractHandler**.h and by doing that we
 extend the class the class of the same name.